jrehor/kcc/README.md

 Here is what we know so far:

-* the general control flow of the function
+* the control flow of the recursive function
 * the condition that stops recursion

-This gives us confidence to quickly wrestle down the rest:
+This gives us confidence to quickly wrestle down the last part, the recursion step:

 ```q